 - Promote equal education for girls.
 Our animators across Asia, Africa and Latin America run educational campaigns to promote childhood primary school enrollment, especially for girl children.
-In Bangladesh, for example, The Hunger Project continues to implement the “Safe Schools for Girls” campaign to increase girls’ attendance in school, reduce dropouts, improve the quality of education available to girls and promote additional opportunities for girls in and out of school.
+In Bangladesh, for example, we continue to implement the “Safe Schools for Girls” campaign to increase girls’ attendance in school, reduce dropouts, improve the quality of education available to girls and promote additional opportunities for girls in and out of school.

-- Implement preschool and school feeding programs: Our epicenters in Africa operate preschool programs that include the provision of one nutritious meal per day.
-The one-meal-per-day program has two goals.
-On one hand, it works to ensure a nutritious meal for the children and promote healthy growth.
-On the other, it also encourages parents to bring their children to preschool.
-When children are in preschool, mothers have more time for their own education and other income-generating activities.
+- Implement preschool and school feeding programs.
+Our epicenters in Africa operate preschool programs that include the provision of one nutritious meal per day.
+It works to ensure a nutritious meal for the children and promote healthy growth and encourages parents to bring their children to preschool.

-- Support Youth Ending Hunger Education campaigns: Trained Youth Ending Hunger Leaders in Bangladesh plan monthly activities in their communities with an emphasis on literacy and education, such as environmental education awareness campaigns, debates, math Olympiads, writing competitions, roundtables and blood donation camps.
+- Support Youth Ending Hunger Education campaigns.
+In Bangladesh, we plan monthly activities in their communities with an emphasis on literacy and education, such as environmental education awareness campaigns, debates, math Olympiads, writing competitions, roundtables and blood donation camps.

 Make change happen.
 Invest in people.